-Start by beating together the wet ingredients: butter, maple, vanilla, apple butter, and eggs.
+Start by beating together the wet ingredients: butter, sugar, vanilla, apple butter, and eggs.
 Then, add the dry: flour, baking powder, cinnamon, and salt.
 Lastly, beat in the apple cider.
 Then bake away.

 While I love my original butter cake recipe, I actually love this cake more.
 The flavor is so warming, rich, and sweet, but not too sweet.
 The notes of cinnamon and apple are so nice.

 The chocolate frosting

 While the cake is cooling, you can start making the chocolate fudge frosting.
 Now, this really IS old school.
 It’s simply just melted chocolate chips and sour cream.
 I also added espresso powder, which really highlights the chocolate.